-- Time table preparation, room allotment, seat planning, duty allotment of invigilators, tabulation, Students registration, hall ticket download, etc. using IT integration gives a time bound, systemic and error free examination system. - IT integration has reduced the paper work for the faculty members and examination team.
-Students are also benefitted through these systems as they can apply online for appearing in the end semester examinations through the university examination portal. - Students can immediately download their admit card after online registration which boosts their energy for preparation of examination. - Before filling up of examination form, the students can check the status of fees clearance, attendance clearance etc. through web log in.
-It saves their time as they don't need to move from one section to the other before examination. - Computerised process ensures smooth entry of marks for internal and external evaluations, attendance etc. Faculty members can enter marks through individual login which reduces error in mark entry system. - Result can be published through the web portal and students can access e-grade just after declaration of result.
+A time-bound, systematic, and error-free examination system is provided by employing IT integration for the assignment of invigilators, tabulation, student registration, hall ticket download, etc. The examination team and faculty members now have less paperwork to complete.
+These technologies also help students because they allow them to apply online via the university examination portal to appear in the end-of-semester exams.
+After registering online, students can download their admission card right away, which gives them more motivation to study for the test.
+Prior to completing the exam form, students can verify the status of fees clearance, attendance clearance etc. Examination automation system login.
+Computerized process ensures smooth entry of marks for internal and external evaluations, attendance etc. Faculty members can enter marks through individual login which reduces error in mark entry system.
+Result can be published through the web portal and students can access e-grade just after declaration of result.